ABOUT THE WORKSHOP

 Saturday – Major Focus: The Whole Package

 During the last full day of the institute we will focus on creating a personal roadmap for satisfaction and success in higher education.
 Based on your experience and interest, there will be opportunities to explore pathways from clinic to classroom, including a focus on peer relationships, scholarship, advising, and leadership.
 There will be opportunities engage in career planning and to interact with institute facilitators for individual goal planning and mentoring.
+Say goodbyes and complete the final evaluation.

 At the end of institute, you will leave with a wealth of knowledge and skills as well as a network of friends, peers and mentors who will serve as resources in the years to come.
 There will be an opportunity to meet and exchange contact information while enjoying a continental breakfast.